 Cook over medium heat until the egg whites are set and the edges of the eggs are crispy.

 Remove from heat and serve plain or on top of sourdough bread.

 These pesto eggs are amazing on their own with a simple:

-- Pinch of Pepper, chili flakes or red pepper flakes, and garlic powder.
+- Pinch of black pepper, chili flakes or red pepper flakes, and garlic powder.

 - Fresh feta cheese or ricotta cheese and a few leaves of fresh basil.

 - Grated Parmesan cheese or even cheddar cheese.

 But you can also serve the eggs on a toast of your favorite bread.
 It can be sourdough bread or keto bread recipe, keto English muffins, or a slice of paleo cassava bread recipe.

 Start by toasting the bread in a bread toaster until it’s warm and crispy.